PROPOSAL Make Interrupted One day Match Rules easier to understand and use.

 new 26.14 For Example: After 9 overs and 36 minutes of play in the first innings, playing time is lost.
 If play can resume when there is 64 minutes remaining Playing Time then first innings will be 4 more overs and second innings will be 13 overs

-new 26.15 When playing time is lost in the first innings a New First Innings Finish Time will be calculated by multiplying remaining first innings overs by four minutes and adding to the restart time.
+NEW FIRST INNINGS FINISH TIMEnew 26.15 When playing time is lost in the first innings a New First Innings Finish Time will be calculated by multiplying remaining first innings overs by four minutes and adding to the restart time.

 11.17 26.16 If the team fielding first fails to bowl the revised number of overs by the New First Innings Finish Time, play will continue subject to conditions of ground, weather and light until the required number of overs has been bowled or the innings is completed, and Playing Regulation 25.5 will apply.